-This segment of work (Solution A) Synthesis and Characterization Iron (III) nitride doped Molybdenum using CO precipitation.
-Meanwhile the other solutions i.e. the synthesis using the Sol gel methodology and Hydro-thermal process are actively under the process followed by the detailed characterization of the same lightweight material.
+This segment of work (Solution A) Synthesis and Characterization Iron (III) nitride doped Molybdenum using SOL gel.
+Meanwhile the other solution i.e. the synthesis using the hydrothermal is actively under the process followed by the detailed characterization of the same lightweight material.
 Nevertheless, with this attempt the intension is to consider it for the various manufacturing applications.
 Some detailed analysis have been demonstrated to bring the overall picture of van der wall forces and the FTIR to filter out the functional groups that are being attached to Iron (III).
 However, the curiosity ahead will be to bring out the other couple of solutions.